 When will my loans be canceled under the RAP plan?

-RAP is a new plan that will be made available around July 2026.
+RAP is a new plan that will be made available in July 2026.
 If you continue to make payments under RAP, any remaining balance on your loans will be canceled after 30 years of payments.
-Any payments borrowers have made in another IDR plan before switching to RAP will count towards forgiveness in RAP.
+Any payments borrowers have made in another IDR plan, or in the 10-year standard plan, or in the Tiered Standard plan before switching to RAP will count towards forgiveness in RAP.

-If you think you should have already been eligible for IDR loan forgiveness but didn’t receive it, you may wish to contact your loan servicer.
-If you believe your loan servicer has not given you credit for all of your qualifying months in repayment, you might consider filing a complaint with the FSA Ombudsman or seeking legal help.
+If you think you should have already been eligible for IDR loan forgiveness but didn’t receive it, contact your loan servicer.
+If you believe your loan servicer has not given you credit for all of your qualifying months in repayment, consider filing a complaint with the FSA Ombudsman or seeking legal help.

 Through the end of 2025, there are no federal income tax consequences for having your student loans forgiven through an IDR plan.
 However, this protection is scheduled to expire at the end of 2025.
 That means that any student loan debt that is forgiven through IDR after January 1, 2026, will generally be treated as taxable income under federal law.